elamaran619/amazon-quicksight-user-guide/doc_source/upgrading-subscription.md

    Choose **Upgrade** to upgrade\.
 The upgrade is instantaneous\.

    Billing for the upgrade to your subscription is pro\-rated for the month of upgrade\.
 Upgrades to Amazon QuickSight users are also pro\-rated\.

+1. When you upgrade to Enterprise edition, your admin and author users retain their roles\.
+You can downgrade users to readers\.
+First make sure to transfer any assets they own that you want to keep\.
+Then, delete them and add them back to your subscription as readers\.
+If you are using Active Directory, delete the authors, move them to the new reader group, then recreate them as readers in Amazon QuickSight\.